Skip to main content

 • An aging roof that also got hit by hail

-• Age-related issues accelerated by storm damage
+• Age-related issues that storm damage made worse

 When to Get a Professional Inspection